sli0351/epi590r-in-class/README.md

 # EPI590R repo

-This repository belongs to Louisa H. Smith
+This repository belongs to Sifei Li